Roger Wilson (folk musician)

-Roger Wilson (born 22 July 1961, Leicester, England) is an English folk singer, fiddler, guitarist, and songwriter who abandoned a graphic design career to become a full-time musician in 1984.
+Roger Wilson (born 22 July 1961, Leicester, England) is an English folk singer, fiddler, violist, guitarist, and songwriter who abandoned a graphic design career to become a full-time musician in 1984.
 He was a member of The House Band (1993–98) and later joined Chris Wood and Martin Carthy in performances.
 He has also worked with Kate Rusby's Concert Party, with Pete Morton in Urban Folk, and with John Tams at the National Theatre.